 Issues to Consider

-Anticipating and addressing health issues.
+Anticipating and addressing Health and Wellness issues.

 If you or they want to check exercise levels, look no farther than wearable fitness trackers like Fitbit, Jawbone and smartphones or simple gadgets such as pedometers that measure steps.
 The Lively Wearable from GreatCall contains a discreet emergency response button with a built-in activity tracker for the active senior.